Curriculum Detail

 • CP Chemistry

 CP Chemistry is a rigorous introductory-level science course that forms connections to the world by investigating natural phenomena.
 The course covers basic, classical chemistry, with emphasis on the theoretical and mathematical aspects of the science.
-Topics include atomic structure, bonding principles, the periodic table, chemical formulas, moles and mole theory, equations and stoichiometry, the kinetic molecular theory, solution chemistry, thermochemistry, acid/base theory, and organic and nuclear chemistry.
-PREREQUISITE: Successful completion of CP Foundations of Science, Foundations of Science, or Foundations of STEM with the permission of the teacher.
+Topics include atomic structure, bonding principles, the periodic table, chemical formulas, moles and mole theory, chemical equations and stoichiometry, solution chemistry, thermochemistry, and acid/base theory.
+PREREQUISITE: Successful completion of CP Foundations of Science, Foundations of STEM, or permission of the teacher.
 Successful completion of an algebra class is highly recommended.

 • CP Ecology and Evolutionary Biology